404 is an error that is displayed when the server fails to locate the page or file that the user requests.

 - Include a search box

-Also ensure to place a search box at a prominent location in your custom 404 page.
-This enables the lost visitor to search for what they are looking for in the site.
+Also, ensure to place a search box at a prominent location in your custom 404 page.
+This enables the lost visitor to search for what they are looking for on the site.

 - Include important links

 You know that a 404 error page is like a dead end.
 Now your task is to offer alternative courses of action to the visitor.
 You can do this by providing links to important and popular sections of the site like recent posts, subscriptions, contact us, etc.

 - Do not make your visitor feel stupid

 Whilst your visitor may have entered an incorrect link, do not blame the visitor for the error.
 Instead, explain the problem in a casual and light-hearted way.
 Besides, perhaps a link on your website sent your visitor there in the first place!